PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-13 10:07:14
+Last updated: 2024-04-13 10:10:02
-Random Quote: You all know exactly who I am.
-Say my name. - Walter White
+Random Quote: Any man who steps between a father and his vengeance asks for death.  -  Rickard Karstark